 We love this land!

-In my previous blog post I included a video that towards the end shows the worship service that took place at the old Seaside Bible Chapel location.
+In my last post I included a video that towards the end shows the worship service that took place at the old Seaside Bible Chapel location.
 The entire video was very encouraging.

 A coffee shop that shut down after the tsunami was reopened as the new location for Seaside Bible Chapel and became a disaster relief base for CRASHJapan in the Sendai area.
 As reported in the CBN broadcast, this new location opened greater opportunities to share the gospel and to be a blessing to the city.
 The testimony of this church and those serving there is a great encouragement that God is very much at work in Japan.